fishjam-dev/fishjam-videoroom/README.md

 ## Production

 To run the Videoroom in production you can use the provided Docker compose file and adjust it to your needs.
-Example configuration is provided in `docker-compose-prod.yaml` and `.env.example` files.
+Example configuration is provided in `docker-compose.yaml` and `.env.example` files.
 You can copy the `.env.example` file to `.env` and adjust it to your needs.
-When using reverse proxy set `IS_REVERSY_PROXY_USED` to true.

-HTTPS connection requires SSL certificate and key files to be provided for reverse proxy.
-You can generate them for your domain using [Let's Encrypt](https://letsencrypt.org/).
-Example `certbot` is provided in `docker-compose-certbot.yaml` file.
-Certbot works only on machines accessible from the public domain.
-For local testing `docker-compose-prod.yaml`, you can generate certificates with the use of `generate_certificates.sh` script.

 ## Tests